After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 And from a mental aspect, consider this:

-However, consider that for some traits training matters less and one may start at a rather high level from birth.
+In some traits training matters less and one may start at a high level from birth.

-So people who have a fixed mindset coupled with high regard for their above-average ability may end up with very high and resilient self-esteem and self-confidence.
+A fixed mindset coupled with pride for one’s talent may afford you high and resilient self-esteem and confidence.

 For example, yours truly grew up with a mother who ingrained in him that he was smart, and that’s how he was born.